How to Use the Repository

 - Jurisdiction.
 Laws are coded by jurisdiction; multiple jurisdictions can be selected.

 - Year.
 The Repository contains laws from Circa 605 A.D. until 1934 (the year of the first substantial federal gun regulation).
-Searches can be limited to a particular year or mutiple years.
+Searches can be limited to a particular year or multiple years.

 These search methods can be combined—all of a jurisdiction’s gun regulations within multiple years, for example—and initial results can be further refined.